pouchdb/pouchdb/CONTRIBUTING.md

 Running PouchDB Tests
 --------------------------------------

-The PouchDB test suite expects an instance of CouchDB running in Admin Party on http://127.0.0.1:5984, you can override this by passing a flag with the CouchDB host (and basic auth credentials if needed)
+The PouchDB test suite expects an instance of CouchDB running in Admin Party on http://127.0.0.1:5984.

-    $ ./bin/dev-server.js --remote=http://user:pass@myname.host.com

 ### Node Tests

 Run all tests with:

+    $ npm run test-node

+Run an indivitual test

-    $ npm test
+    $ TEST_FILE=test.basics.js npm run test-node

 ### Browser Tests

-    $ npm build
+Browser tests require a running HTTP server and a CORS proxy

     $ npm run dev-server

+To configure the location of CouchDB, you can pass the `--remote` flag

+    $ ./bin/dev-server.js --remote=http://user:pass@myname.host.com

 Now visit http://127.0.0.1:8000/tests/test.html in your browser add ?testFiles=test.basics.js to run single test file.
 You do not need to manually rebuild PouchDB when you run the `dev-server` target, any changes you make to the source will automatically be built.

+### All Tests

+To run all tests

+    $ npm test

 Git Essentials
 --------------------------------------